Home > Facade > Role Of Fenestration in Fire Safety

 Role Of Fenestration in Fire Safety

-There is a perception that modern buildings are much safer from the risk of fire than the buildings of the past due to various fire prevention equipments and safety norms being implemented in the construction of buildings.
-But the reality is different, as today’s buildings have more chance of spreading fire than the past due to increased usage of fenestration material in the various building applications that catch and spread fire rapidly like plastic and synthetic substance than natural material.
+There is a perception that modern buildings are much safer from the risk of fire than the buildings of the past due to various fire prevention equipment and safety norms being implemented in the construction of buildings.
+But the reality is different, as today’s buildings have more chance of spreading fire than in the past due to increased usage of fenestration material in the various building applications that catch and spread fire rapidly like plastic and synthetic substance than natural materials.
 Further to this, due to the urbanization and huge infrastructure development, buildings are situated so close which has increased the chances of spreading the fire to a larger area.

-In recent times, we have witnessed scary and painful fire accidents resulted in loss of lives and property.
+In recent times, we have witnessed scary and painful fire accidents resulting in the loss of lives and property.
 These tragic accidents have triggered government and industry attention on how to improve existing fire safety measures.
 In India, we have National Building Code for fire and life safety.
 This covers the requirements for fire prevention and life safety in relation to fire protection of buildings.
 The Code specifies construction, occupancy and protection features that are necessary to minimise danger to life and property from fire.

-Installing good quality uPVC windows and doors is one of various other ways of delaying the fire spread in buildings.
+Installing good quality uPVC windows and doors is one of the various other ways of delaying the fire spread in buildings.
 Fire tests have shown that uPVC materials, being naturally flame retardant throughout their product life, will not cause, support or enhance the development of accidental fire.
-Unlike timber windows, the uPVC sections do not support combustion and are in fact self extinguishing.
+Unlike timber windows, the uPVC sections do not support combustion and are in fact self-extinguishing.
 This quality prevents the promotion of fire spread.